Actor

 University:

 Your main selling point as an actor will be your natural talent.
-Courses will merely help you expand your skillset, develop your skills and allow you to do more.
+Courses will merely help you develop your skills and allow you to achieve your goals.
 Here are some qualification suggestions to assist you:

 You will need to have the following skills to succeed as an Actor: